candil-data-fabric/data-product-manager/README.md

             "group_id": "(OPTIONAL) Group ID property that must be used for the communication with the Kafka broker."
          }
       }' \
    # Mappings file is mandatory.
-Extension must always RML (CARML mappings).
+Extension must always be CARML.
    -F 'mappings_file=@path_to_mappings_file'
    # Translation file from source ontology to central ontology is optional.
-Extension must always be XML.
+Extension must always be RDF or XML.
    -F 'translation_source_to_central_file=@path_to_translation_source_to_central_file'
    # Translation file from central ontology to target ontology is optional.
-Extension must always be XML.
+Extension must always be RDF or XML.
    -F 'translation_central_to_target_file=@path_to_translation_central_to_target_file'
 ```